 - .1 Flexible Conduit shall be used for line and low voltage circuit connections to all motors or equipment subject to vibration and shall be metal PVC coated water tight.
-Connectors shall be approved for flexible liquid tight conduits. - .2 Unless otherwise noted, Electrical Metallic Tubing (EMT) shall be utilized in the building. - .3 Conduit for telecommunication systems shall be a minimum 21mm diameter unless noted as larger. - .4 Install all conduit and wiring concealed, except where specifically noted otherwise.
-Do not recess conduit in columns or concrete slabs. - .5 Where conduit is run exposed, run parallel to building lines.
-Where conduits are grouped (two or more), space evenly, make bends concentric and mount on racks.
+Connectors shall be approved for flexible liquid tight conduits. - .2 Unless otherwise noted, Electrical Metallic Tubing (EMT) shall be utilized in the building. - .3 Install all conduit and wiring concealed, except where specifically noted otherwise.
+Do not recess conduit in columns or concrete slabs. - .4 Where conduit is run exposed, run parallel to building lines.
+Where conduits are grouped (two or more), space evenly, make bends concentric and mount on racks. - .5 Lay out conduit to avoid interference with other Work.
+Maintain a minimum clearance of 150mm from steam or hot water piping, etc.

-- .6 Lay out conduit to avoid interference with other Work.
-Maintain a minimum clearance of 150mm from steam or hot water piping, etc. - .7 Slabs on grade: install rigid PVC conduit in the gravel base below concrete slabs.
-Provide mechanical protection around stub-ups, through slab and extend 150mm beyond concrete.
-When rigid steel conduit is installed in contact with earth, it shall be protected with tape or asphaltum paint.
-Extend taping or paint 300mm above finished grade. - .8 Conduit ends emerging from concrete slab, which are to remain as exposed conduit, shall be rigid galvanized steel.
-Provide rigid steel oversized sleeve over the exposed PVC portion of conduit. - .9 All wiring shall be installed in EMT raceways with water tight connectors except where installed outdoors.
-All raceways installed outdoors shall be hot dipped rigid galvanized steel with treaded fittings. - .10 All rigid PVC conduit installed under slab on grade shall include a bonding wire sized as required by Canadian Electrical Code. - .11 Where used, sleeves shall be c/w proper connectors and plastic bushing (this is particularly important for telecommunications cabling installation.) - .12 Install a separate ground wire in conduit installed underground or in concrete or masonry slab in contact with the earth. - .13 Watertight fittings shall be installed in areas exposed to moisture and concrete type fittings in concrete slabs. - .14 Where conduit is required to be bent, do not heat and do not bend in such a way as to reduce the cross-sectional area at any point. - .15 For all runs of conduit, do not include more than the equivalent of four 90 degree bends, including bends located immediately adjacent to an outlet box or fitting.
-Provide pulling elbows, pull boxes and/or junction boxes where necessary. - .16 Where possible, install conduits so that they are not trapped.
+- .6 All wiring shall be installed in EMT raceways with water tight connectors except where installed outdoors.
+All raceways installed outdoors shall be hot dipped rigid galvanized steel with treaded fittings. - .7 Where used, sleeves shall be c/w proper connectors and plastic bushing (this is particularly important for telecommunications cabling installation.) - .8 Watertight fittings shall be installed in areas exposed to moisture and concrete type fittings in concrete slabs. - .9 Where conduit is required to be bent, do not heat and do not bend in such a way as to reduce the cross-sectional area at any point. - .10 For all runs of conduit, do not include more than the equivalent of four 90-degree bends, including bends located immediately adjacent to an outlet box or fitting.
+Provide pulling elbows, pull boxes and/or junction boxes where necessary. - .11 Where possible, install conduits so that they are not trapped.
 Cap turned up conduits to prevent the entrance of any dirt or moisture during construction.
-If necessary, swab out conduit and thoroughly clean internally before wires and cables are pulled. - .17 Take extreme care in reaming ends of all conduit to ensure a smooth, interior finish that will not damage the insulation of the wires. - .18 Use insulated non-metallic bushings on all conduit terminators.
+If necessary, swab out conduit and thoroughly clean internally before wires and cables are pulled. - .12 Take extreme care in reaming ends of all conduit to ensure a smooth, interior finish that will not damage the insulation of the wires. - .13 Use insulated non-metallic bushings on all conduit terminators.
 Ensure electrical continuity in all conduit systems.
 All conduits shown exposed in finished areas are to be free of labels and trade marks.
 Install a 45kg test line in all empty conduits.
 Conduits and ducts crossing building expansion joints shall have conduit expansion fittings to suit the type of conduit used.
 Seal conduits with duct seal where conduits are run between heated and unheated areas or into freezers.
 Where conduits, cables, or cable trays pierce fire separations, seal openings with approved sealing compound.